A PEL-type Igusa Stack and the $p$-adic Geometry of Shimura Varieties: Minimal compactification

-We now combine the results from 9.1 and 9.2 and set out to construct a minimal compactification of $\Igs$, which extends the cartesian diagram in \ref{cartesian} to the minimal compactification $\Shib$ of the Shimura variety.
+We now combine the results from Sections 9.1 and 9.2 to construct a minimal compactification of $\Igs$, and extend the cartesian diagram in Theorem \ref{cartesian} to the minimally compactified Shimura variety $\Shib$.
+Throughout this section, we make the following additional (to Assumption~\ref{assumption}) assumption. \begin{assumption} The boundary in the Shimura variety $\Shib$ has codimension at least two. \end{assumption}